 Plans for Decommissioning of San Onofre Nuclear Generating Station Units 2 and 3

 As one of the conditions for an operating license, the NRC requires the licensee to decommission the nuclear plant after it ceases operations.
-The Nuclear Regulatory Commission has strict rules governing nuclear power plant decommissioning, involving cleanup of radioactively contaminated plant systems and structures, and the removal of the radioactive fuel.
+The NRC has strict rules governing nuclear power plant decommissioning, involving cleanup of radioactively contaminated plant systems and structures and the removal of the radioactive fuel.
 These requirements protect workers and the public during the entire decommissioning process and the public after the license is terminated.

 On September 23, 2014, SCE submitted to the NRC the SONGS Post-Shutdown Decommissioning Activities Report (PSDAR), including the Decommissioning Cost Estimate, and the Irradiated Fuel Management Plan.

 - Current Activities and Next Steps

 - San Onofre - Units 2 & 3 Decommissioning